Develop and Deploy a Python API with Kubernetes and Docker - part II

 1. Docker Compose is a way to manage multi-container applications.
 The article explains how to use Docker Compose to set environment variables and manage containers.

-2. The tutorial covers creating a Google Kubernetes Engine (GKE) cluster, which is a managed Kubernetes service on Google Cloud.
+2. The tutorial covers creating a Google Kubernetes Engine (GKE) cluster, a managed Kubernetes service on Google Cloud.
 It provides steps for setting up the Google Cloud environment and creating a Kubernetes cluster using the command line.

 Storing Data in the Environment when Running Docker